obag/obag.github.io/content/about.md

 If I can bring myself to post bad writing online under an alias, maybe I'll get to the point where I can publish my good writing under my real name.

-If anything I have written is worthy of conversation to you, please contact me at owainscribbles@proton.me.
+If anything I have written is worthy of conversation to you, please contact me at obag.blog@pm.me.

 Thanks for your time, I appreciate it.